-For multiple barrels, the 'Culvert Design and Operation Guide' (2010) mentions that identical barrels in parallel may be modelled.
-The multiple barrel functionality in ICM is an improvement in that it allows the user to model multiple conduits without having to include multiple culvert inlets (which would cause an over-estimation in the headlosses).
+For multiple barrels, the 'Culvert, Screen and Outfall Manual' (2019) mentions that identical barrels in parallel may be modelled.
+The multiple barrel functionality in some modelling programs is an improvement in that it allows the user to model multiple conduits without having to include multiple culvert inlets (which may otherwise cause an over-estimation in the headlosses).
 Culverts of different shapes and sizes can be modelled, but this may require a simplification by the user.